bolekinds/RandomizeModule/README.md

 print(random)

-# GetRandomChildFromParent() is a function where the module gets a random child in a model or folder.
+# GetRandomChildFromParent() is a function where the module gets a random child in a model or folder. ( i know its a weird name ok )

 # Example